 William H. Rastetter, Ph.D.
 Dr. Rastetter has served as Chair of our Board since July 2019.
-He also currently serves as Chairman of the board of directors of Neurocrine Biosciences, Inc. and of Fate Therapeutics, Inc., and as a member of the board of directors of Regulus Therapeutics, Inc. Dr. Rastetter is co-founder and Chairman of the non-profit, San Diego Squared, that focuses on preparing students from underserved communities for careers in STEM.
+He also currently serves as Chairman of the board of directors of Neurocrine Biosciences, Inc., and of Fate Therapeutics, Inc., as a member of the board of directors of Regulus Therapeutics, Inc., and of lambic, Inc., a private company using AI to design and develop medicinal agents.
+Dr. Rastetter serves as an advisor to the venture capital firm, Illumina Ventures.
+Dr. Rastetter is co-founder and Chairman of the non-profit, San Diego Squared, that focuses on preparing students from underserved communities for careers in STEM.
 Dr. Rastetter co-founded Receptos, Inc., a biopharmaceutical company, where he previously held the roles of Acting Chief Executive Officer from 2009 to 2010, and Director and Chairman of the board of directors from 2009 to 2015.
 Dr. Rastetter served on the board of Illumina, Inc., a leading public genomic technology company, from 1998 until January 2016, and as Chairman from 2005 to 2016.
 Dr. Rastetter served as a founding director of Grail, Inc. (2016) and as its interim CEO and Chairman (2017-2018), and continued as a director until its acquisition by Illumina, Inc. in 2021.
 Dr. Rastetter was a Partner at the venture capital firm of Venrock Associates from 2006 to 2013.
 Prior to his tenure with Venrock, Dr. Rastetter was Executive Chairman of Biogen Idec Inc. and was previously Chairman and Chief Executive Officer of Idec Pharmaceuticals.
 Prior to Idec, he was Director of Corporate Ventures at Genentech, Inc. Dr. Rastetter held various faculty positions at the Massachusetts Institute of Technology and Harvard University and is an Alfred P. Sloan Fellow.
-Dr. Rastetter holds a S.B. from the Massachusetts Institute of Technology and received his M.A. and Ph.D. from Harvard University.
+Dr. Rastetter holds a S.B. from the Massachusetts Institute of Technology and received his M.A. and Ph.D.

+from Harvard University.
 Our Board believes that Dr. Rastetter is qualified to serve on our Board due to his extensive experience in the biotechnology industry, his broad leadership experience with several public and private biotechnology companies, and his experience with financial matters.

 Robin J. Steele, J.D., LL.M.
 Ms. Steele has worked as an executive and board member in the life sciences industry for over 30 years.
-She also currently serves on the boards of directors of Alveo Technologies, Inc., Coagulant Therapeutics, Inc., Nacuity Pharmaceuticals, Inc., and Ocuterra Therapeutics, Inc. She served as Senior Vice President, General Counsel and Secretary of InterMune, Inc., a publicly-traded biopharmaceutical company, from 2004 to 2014.
+She also currently serves on the boards of directors of Coagulant Therapeutics, Inc., Nacuity Pharmaceuticals, Inc., and Ocuterra Therapeutics, Inc. She served as Senior Vice President, General Counsel and Secretary of InterMune, Inc., a publicly-traded biopharmaceutical company, from 2004 to 2014.
 From 1998 to 2003, Ms. Steele served as Vice President of Legal Affairs for Elan Pharmaceuticals, a publicly traded pharmaceutical company.
 Ms. Steele received a B.A. from the University of Colorado, a J.D. from the University of California, Hastings College of the Law, and an LL.M. in Taxation from New York University School of Law.
-Ms. Steele has earned the National Association of Corporate Directors (NACD) Directorship Certification credential.
+Ms. Steele earned the National Association of Corporate Directors (NACD) Directorship Certification credential in 2021.
 Our Board believes that Ms. Steele is qualified to serve on our Board due to her expertise in legal matters and corporate governance, her prior experience as general counsel of a public company and her involvement as a board member and advisor for a number of private life science companies.